drehert/GettingAndCleaningDataCourseProject/README.md

 How the script works:

-##Downloads UCI HAR Dataset and unzips it
+1.Downloads UCI HAR Dataset and unzips it
-##Install plyr
+2.Installs plyr
-##Read the variable labels, training, and test data
-##cbind xtest, ytest(Activities), and subjectte(Subject IDs) and xtrain, ytrain(Activities), subjecttr(Subject IDs)
+3.Reads the variable labels, training, and test data 4.cbinds xtest, ytest(Activities), and subjectte(Subject IDs) and xtrain, ytrain(Activities), subjecttr(Subject IDs)
-##rbind the train and test data sets
+5.rbinds the train and test data sets
-##Rename the variables in traintestdata using the names from features and add names to the activity and subject columns
-##Extract the variables on means and stds from traintestdata
-##Recode the Activity variable with descriptive names
-##Group the data by Activity and subject and return a dataframe with the average of each of the extracted variables.
+6.Renames the variables in traintestdata using the names from features and add names to the activity and subject columns 7.Extracts the variables on means and stds from traintestdata 8.Recodes the Activity variable with descriptive names 9.Groups the data by Activity and subject and return a dataframe with the average of each of the extracted variables.
-##Adds "_mean" to all the column names
+10.Adds "_mean" to all the column names
-##Save the resulting dataset for upload
+11.Saves the resulting dataset for upload